 - LG K30, Q Stylus, Stylo 4, & other budget devices (maybe)

 Remember, this list is unconfirmed but we’ll update it with more information as it becomes available.
 Basically, any phone released within the last 12-18 months by LG should get Android 9 eventually.
-Select older devices might get it too, like the LG G5, but we’re not sure.
-We’ve received 4-5 big LG updates in June, a few more in July, and LG promised that more are on the way.
+Select older devices might get it too, like the LG G5, but that’s doubtful.
+We did receive 4-5 big LG updates in June, a few more in July, and LG promised that more are on the way.

 OnePlus Android Pie Updates